diem/website/docs/wallet-app/libra-c-source.md

 ## Architecture

-The use cases handled by the custodial walletservice are:
+The use cases handled by the Libra Reference Wallet service are:

 * Add funds: This simulates the purchase of Libra Coins in exchange for a fiat currency.
 * Withdraw funds: This simulates the withdrawal of fiat currency in exchange for the simulated sale of Libra Coins.